 4. Standardized stock photography?

 Please no. Avoid that as much as possible.
 We all know that classic image of a man/woman in an office/factory, holding some piece of technology and casually looking at the camera with a huge unnatural grin.
 Keep the photography relevant but natural.
 There are amazing stock-image websites that will help you with infinite choices for all your social media images.
-Some of them are Unsplash, Pexels, Deposit Photos (for which you can get a great deal now on Appsumo – 100 photos for only $49)
+Some of them are Unsplash, Pexels, Freepik, Deposit Photos (for which you can get a great deal now on Appsumo – 100 photos for only $49)

 5. And always the “Know your customer” eternal advice.

 We say it because we care – social media is tough because brands are trying to fit in – that’s exactly why knowing your customer is so important in this context.
 What they like, what they don’t like, what they find offensive, what draws their attention.
-Just like any other part of your business, knowing your customer’s preferences and behaviours will do the trick.
+Just like any other part of your business, knowing your customer’s preferences and behaviors will do the trick.